projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_serv_vm.rst

   <https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/>`_.
   Select and download **debian-10.1.0-amd64-netinst.iso** (scroll down to the bottom of the page).

+  .. note::  These instructions were validated with the
+     debian_10.1.0 ISO image.
+A newer Debian 10 version should still work as expected.

 - Follow the `Debian installation guide
   <https://www.debian.org/releases/stable/amd64/index.en.html>`_ to
   install it on your board; we are using a Kaby Lake Intel NUC (NUC7i7DNHE)